 We understand that to enable optimum eye health, it’s important to look after the sensitive skin around your eyes.

-If your eyelids are dry it can cause them to be flaky, scaly and rough.
+If experience dry skin under your eyes or dry eyelids it can cause them to be flaky, scaly and rough.
 When this happens you can experience irritation, redness and itchiness, among other symptoms.

-There are a number of causes of dry skin on the eyelids, including:
+There are a number of causes of dry skin on the eyelids, as well as itchy eyes and skin, including:

 - Low humidity